openstack-attic/identity-api/openstack-identity-api/src/markdown/identity-api-v3.md

 #### Authenticate: `POST /tokens`

-For the use case where we are providing a username and password, optionally with a project_name or project_id.
-If a project_name or project_id is NOT provided, the system will use the default project associated with the user, or return a 401 Not Authorized if a default project is not found or unable to be used.
+For the use case where we are providing a username and password, optionally with either a project (by specifying a `project_name` or `project_id`) or a domain (by specifiying a `domain_name` or `domain_id`).
+If neither a project or domain is provided, the system will use the default domain/project associated with the user, or return a 401 Not Authorized if a default domain/project is not found or unable to be used.
+If both a domain and a project is specified, then the most granular scope is used (i.e. the project).

 Request: